 The Focus On Five campaign was first developed by the 2013-2015 NVPSP Jonathan Markowski in 2014.
-It was designed to encourage each chapter's participation in Tau Beta Sigma's National Programs and has evolved to also include highlighting important chapter operations.
-Each year the campaign presents five simple things each chapter can do that are related to our National Programs.
-Chapters "earn" parts of the Tau Beta Sigma Flag (Stripes & Lyre Pieces) for completing each of the challenges set forth during the campaign.
+It was designed to encourage each chapter's participation in Tau Beta Sigma's National Programs and has evolved to also include highlighting important

 In an effort to continue the promotion of the National Intercollegiate Band and to increase the overall number of Tau Beta Sigma members selected to perform in this ensemble, challenging chapters to host an NIB Audition session for their band program has become an integral part of the campaign each biennium.